 A behavioural ecologist with an extensive project management and fieldwork portfolio, I am interested in how animals acquire and use information for decision making.
 For example, how their perception of reward values and the trade-offs they choose to make, (e.g. between time, energy and information), affect their behaviour and relate to their ecological circumstances.
-I am keen to apply these skills in the fields of conservation and community foraging dynamics.

 My current focus in on improving our understanding of the information birds use to make nest building decisions.